melanie-singh/capstoneproject/README.md

 I encountered some setbacks, mainly related to my machine's processing power and memory, but I believe work like this could be a valuable addition to the digitisation of histopathology services, improving efficiency and reducing both the workload for pathologists and the wait time for patients.

+Notebook: this includes all code written for this project.

+Presentation: this is the PowerPoint I created for presenting this project.

 Dataset source:
 - https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images/data
 - https://pubmed.ncbi.nlm.nih.gov/27563488/